-LOCATION OF UNIT

-The water heater is located in the laundry room.
+LOCATION OF UNIT The water heater is located in the primary bedroom closet.

-The water heater is electric.
+GENERAL INFORMATION The water heater is electric.
 The capacity of the water heater is 40 gallons.
-The water heater is approximately 19 years old.
-Water heaters of this type typically last about 10-15 years
+The water heater is approximately 6 years old.
+Water heaters of this type typically last about 10-15 connections that could result in damage to the water pipe and leakage during an ears.